New Enterprise Incentive Scheme (NEIS)

 - Will be structured so the job seeker has and will maintain a controlling interest over the NEIS business for the duration of the job seeker’s time in NEIS.

-- Will not be a not-for-profit unless otherwise agreed to by the Department of Employment.
+- Will not be a not-for-profit business.

 Eligible participants are required to undertake NEIS training and operate their NEIS business in accordance with their NEIS Business Plan, and meet all the terms of their NEIS Participant Agreement.

 Please review the Fact Sheet for the specific activities of each assistance provided by the program.